XavierGeerinck/roadwork-old/README.md

     * Example: the classes `CarEngine`, `CarModel`, `CarBody`, ... that we combine in the `Car Facade` which has a method: `assembleCar``
 * **spies:** Are used to confirm that a function is called, these are used in the tests.
     * Example: Did we call the ORM functions, the Route registration functionsm ...

-# TODO
-Ultimate goal of the lib: connect a Database, and automatically get Rest endpoints

-* High Priority
-    * TODO: Only allow access to a specific resource (example: a user can only delete his/her own user object)
-          * Probably by checking the user_id in a table and matching it to the current user
-          * Will need user support in this lib then (atleast basic user support?)
-          * current thinking: add dynamic role ($owner, ...)
-          * TODO: The validateFunction should check for the role == $owner, and should then check if the user_id == the current logged in user
-    * TODO: Include the user functionality in the library (or maybe a separate library?)
-* General Priority
-    * TODO: Create option to get relations until a specified level (example 3)
-    * TODO: Advanced filters
-    * TODO: Add user support out of the box?
-(Could allow us for better roles, provide password on delete, ...)
-    * TODO: Add exists route
-    * TODO: Add count route
-    * TODO: Specify base path of the routes (that way it can work with an already existing API)
-    * TODO: Add password verification for certain routes (example: user update/delete)
-* Backlog
-    * DONE: Allow routes to be limited to specific roles
-    * DONE: Add ability to turn off certain routes